-Before you reapply, we strongly recommend you to familiarize yourself with our reapplication policies to make sure you meet all the application requirements.
-If you are reapplying for graduate studies, please see Point #8 under our Graduate Admissions Policy.
-If you are reapplying for undergraduate studies, please see Point #4 under our Undergraduate Admissions Policy.
-The information below applies to both undergraduate and graduate studies at AUA.
+Before you reapply, we strongly recommend you familiarize yourself with our reapplication policy to make sure you meet all the application requirements.
+Please see Point #8 under our Graduate Admissions Policy if you are reapplying for graduate studies.
+See Point #4 under our Undergraduate Admissions Policy if you are reapplying for undergraduate studies.
+The information below applies to both undergraduate and graduate reapplicants.

-While we discourage applicants to apply within the same academic year, if you choose to do so – you do not need to resubmit transcript(s), diploma(s), certificate(s), and other attachments already submitted with your initial Application for Admission.
+While we discourage applicants from applying within the same academic year, if you choose to do so – you do not need to resubmit transcript(s), diploma(s), certificate(s), and other attachments already submitted with your initial Application for Admission.
 However, we strongly encourage you to provide new information or evidence that supports your ability to succeed in your studies at AUA.

 Validity of Test Scores

 - SAT and ACT: 3 years from test date

-- TOEFL iBT: 2 years from test date
+- TOEFL iBT* and IELTS Academic*: 2 years from test date

 - IELTS Academic: 2 years from test date